Bg_header_content

 Warm Complexion with a Cool Hair Color

-Warm complexion and cool hair color
+Warm hair color and skin tone

 When we switch the warm hair color for this cool violet, we can see straight away that the cool hair color drains the skin tone and leaves our model with a very boring, underrated hair color.